-Non-academic misconduct, will be investigated under the university's Policy on Non-Academic Misconduct (2019): https://www.stu.ca/media/stu/site-content/current-students/policies/STU-Policy-on-Non-Academic-Misconduct-February-2019.pdf
+Non-academic misconduct, will be investigated under the university's Policy on Non-Academic Misconduct (2019): STU-Policy-on-Non-Academic-Misconduct-February-2019.pdf

 The School respects human diversity and is committed to providing a respectful learning environment for all students.
 The School will not tolerate acts of discrimination and harassment.
 Students who experience harassment and/or discrimination are advised to consult the Policy on Harassment and Discrimination to report the incident.
-Harassment and Discrimination Policy - St Thomas University (stu.ca)
+Student Policies - St Thomas University